Thang Nguyen 555

 May 4, 1975, Subic Bay

-We chain-linked step-by-step down the ammunition dungeon.
-Saigon to Subic Bay float, we were like Jonah – in the belly of the beast – incubated but unconsolable.
+We chain-linked step-by-step down to the ammunition dungeon.
+From Saigon to Subic Bay, we were like Jonah – in the belly of the beast – incubated but unconsolable.

-Starved and seasick, in a blur, I mentally blocked out the diesel-stench (nothing to throw up) trip except for one chow call: an orange = courtesy of officer’s mess.
-So grateful and fearful (of starvation), I ate all, peels and pulp.
+Starved and seasick, in a blur, I mentally blocked out the diesel-stench (nothing to throw up) trip which per my sister’s recall, s a leper-looking neighbor in the dungeon.
+Except for one chow call: an orange = courtesy of officer’s mess, I was so grateful and fearful (of starvation), that I ate both peels and pulp.

 Dust to dust.